BenniRippel/P5_Vehicle_Detection/writeup_template.md

 I tried various combinations of parameters and...

+orientations = 9
+less orientations -> more FP, cars get detected less often; more orientations -> no improvement.

+pix_per_cell = 8  # HOG pixels per cell
+smaller amount of pixels per cell: Features seem to detect too much noise and thus creates more FP, more pix per cell capture not enough detail

+cell_per_block = 2  # HOG cells per block
+block width for normalization. as images were equalized, normalization should not be important

+hog_channel = 'ALL'  # Can be 0, 1, 2, or "ALL"

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using...

+only HOG.
+Intensive experiments were conducted using different color spaces for HOG and for color based features (Histograms and spatial features).
+When the image pixels of the test images are plotted in different color spaces, it becomes evident that the white and black pixels of the cars can't be isolated from the other pixels (not linear separable).
+Consequently, color based features resulted in more false positives, as well as in more false negatives for either the black or the white car (dependend on the color space).
+Relying on HOG only has several advantages.
+The detections don't depend on car color and thus decrease the influence of lighting conditions on the classifier.
+Furthermore, a smaller amount of features to extract decreases the required computational load for training and prediciton.

 ###Sliding Window Search